System73/tamarco/docs/tutorials/write_your_first_microservice.rst

 In a production environment, we normally get the service settings/configuration from a storage service like etcd, but to simplify, now we set the required configuration using an internal function.
-More info about the Tamarco settings `here <../explanations/a_walk_around_the_settings>`_.
+More info about the Tamarco settings in:
+:ref:`a_walk_around_the_settings`.

 .. code-block:: python